jonniek/mpv-remote/README.md

 This script is heavily under development.
 I'm basically just adding functionality by my own need.
 I published the script for people who want something basic to hack around with.
 If you need a more serious mpv-remote I would recommend [open-dynaMIX/simple-mpv-webui](https://github.com/open-dynaMIX/simple-mpv-webui).

 When you open mpv, this script will run a http server that will serve a basic remote web app at `0.0.0.0:8000/` (localhost).
 The server will forward any commands clicked by user to the mpv ipc socket to execute commands for the player.
-I haven't so far seen much use for other features than seek and pause(thus they are only features for now).

 ## Requirements
 - Cargo and rustc to build the server binary